kblomqvist/yasha/README.md

 ### Append search path for referenced templates

-By default the referenced templates, e.g template [extensions](http://jinja.pocoo.org/docs/dev/templates/#extends), [inclusions](http://jinja.pocoo.org/docs/dev/templates/#include) and [imports](http://jinja.pocoo.org/docs/dev/templates/#import), are searched in relation to the template location.
+By default the referenced templates, i.e. template [extensions](http://jinja.pocoo.org/docs/dev/templates/#extends), [inclusions](http://jinja.pocoo.org/docs/dev/templates/#include) and [imports](http://jinja.pocoo.org/docs/dev/templates/#import), are searched in relation to the template location.
 To extend the search path you can use command-line option `-I` — like you would do with the GCC to include C header files.

 ```bash
 yasha -I$HOME/jinja foo.jinja